maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 Levers that we can pull for certain behaviours

 Complex systems are made up of individual components interacting with each other, as a system scales it becomes more complex.
-The dependencies, relationships and interactions of these componenets make them hard to model.
+The dependencies, relationships, and interactions of these components make them hard to model.

 The methods we use to add resilience add more complexity but this isn't necessarily a bad thing.
 Though we let the number of states and interdependencies increase, we have a level left for us to pull - reversibility.
 If we introduce a behaviour into the system that wasn't expected then we can revert the change, learn and try again.

 Theory emerging in many domains,
-Tackled by many different diciplines into a core set of common features known as complexity theory.
+Tackled by many different disciplines into a core set of common features known as complexity theory.

-Theoretical framework for modelling complex systems in a variety of domains.
+Theoretical framework for modeling complex systems in a variety of domains.

-- **Emergence** - Isolated component behaviour leads to non-aparent system behaviour
+- **Emergence** - Isolated component behaviour leads to non-apparent system behaviour
 - **Non-linearity** - Given the same input, a system response might be different given different state
 - **Adaptive** - Systems regulate themselves with adaptive agents cooperation and competition

 Although seemingly random the outputs are governed by the inputs, just unpredictable.

 Chaos theory is the theory that chaos systems, though unpredictable, are not random and that there are patterns that govern their behaviour.
-Governed by feedback loops not linear equations.
+Governed by feedback loops, not linear equations.

 Prediction is difficult even though system is deterministic, not random.

 ### Irreversibility

-Effects of decisions can't be predicted, it is expensive if decision can't be reversed.
+If the effects of a decision can't be predicted, then it is expensive if that decision can't be reversed.

 Most available lever to control complexity in software.

-Frequent pushes, using observabilty,
+Frequent pushes, using observability,
 Letting data inform if a feature has been good or no

 ### System design and team structure

 Our software solution is a complex system, and our organisation is a complex system.
-[Conway's law](https://www.thoughtworks.com/insights/blog/demystifying-conways-law) tells us that that the structure of the system will reflect the organization that built it and so it is interesting to consider both systems when modelling complexity.
+[Conway's law](https://www.thoughtworks.com/insights/blog/demystifying-conways-law) tells us that that the structure of the system will reflect the organization that built it and so it is interesting to consider both systems when modeling complexity.

 [Conway's law](https://www.thoughtworks.com/insights/blog/demystifying-conways-law) tells us that that the structure of the system will reflect the organization that built it.
-For this reason it is interesting to consider both the software system and the organisation when thinking about complexity in our system.
+For this reason, it is interesting to consider both the software system and the organisation when thinking about complexity in our system.

 Self-organisation model tells us that global patterns form out of local interactions.

-Adaptive theory tells us that systems will regulate themselves using cooperation and competition to persue their goals.
+Adaptive theory tells us that systems will regulate themselves using cooperation and competition to pursue their goals.
 - How a learner adapts and reacts to stimuli

-Imagine system we are trying to build and start with team structure
+Imagine the system we are trying to build and start with team structure

 - Keep teams aligned with shared values, principles, and practices
 - Focus on quality